Greenville, North Carolina

 Business systems, SAP, and practical software.

-I’m Scott Johnson, a senior manager in analytics where I lead an SAP master data team.
-I have a background in software engineering, industrial engineering, and business.
-I’m interested in designing practical systems and modernizing internal tools where data, process, and software come together.
+I’m Scott Johnson, a Senior Manager in Data Analytics leading an SAP master data team.
+With a background in software engineering, industrial engineering, and business, I focus on designing practical systems and modernizing internal tools where data, process, and software come together.

 Portrait of Scott Johnson